Dublin’s Creative Quarter is an area stretching from South William Street to George’s Street, and from Lower Stephen’s Street to Exchequer Street.

 For full details including the schedule of events on Fade Street and the special deals on offer CLICK HERE

 There will be an outdoor movie on Saturday August 26th from 6pm – 8pm.
 Click HERE to pre-register!
+The movie was chosen by the public through an online poll with the winner being Willy Wonka & The Chocolate Factory (the original)

 To view the online version of the Creative Quarter brochure click here.